vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-request-limits.md

 crate](https://github.com/tower-rs/tower).
 This service builder allows for setting how requests are sent to remote sinks.
-In particular, Vector fixes the number of requests that may be simultaneously in flight (AKA the concurrency limit), the maximum rate at which requests may be sent, expressed in terms of the number of requests over some time interval (AKA the rate limit number and duration).
+In particular, Vector fixes the number of requests that may be simultaneously in flight (AKA the concurrency limit or `in_flight_limit`) and the maximum rate at which requests may be sent, expressed in terms of the number of requests over some time interval (AKA the rate limit number and duration).

 Many of these parameters _must_ be adjusted by the Vector operator to maximize the throughput for each service.
 For high volume sites, this